-- 1. Pull the plug out or turn the breaker off. - 2.
-Remove the decorative plate. - 3.
+- 2. Remove the decorative plate. - 3.
 Remove the slot-in panel. - 4.
 Put the plug in or turn the breaker on.
 (Wait until the initialization finishes.) - 5.
 Operate the unit by the indoor unit ON/OFF switch.

-Signal Transmission Error (between Indoor and Outdoor 5.8 Unit)
+5.8 Signal Transmission Error (between Indoor and Outdoor Unit)